 RRAS is a volunteer, nonprofit organization with about 500 members that rely on the energy and commitment of those members to be a strong and effective local conservation organization.

 RRAS is governed by a Board of Directors of between 9 and 13 members, who serve 2-year terms.
 Elections are held each January.
 It also has active committees that handle conservation, education, field trips, finance, membership, nominating, programs, publicity, and publications.
 View the Chapter Bylaws.

 RRAS holds a seat on the Board of Directors of the Northcoast Environmental Center (NEC), founded in 1971.
-This nonprofit umbrella for a host of citizen activist groups has been at the forefront of every Klamath-Siskiyou regional environmental struggle for decades - from ancient redwoods, wild rivers, and recycling to toxics, energy, and endangered species.
+As a host of citizen activist groups, the NEC has been at the forefront of every Klamath-Siskiyou regional environmental struggle for decades - from ancient redwoods, wild rivers, and recycling to toxics, energy, and endangered species.